 “You guys.
 Where’s Scott’s room?”

-Without thinking, he answered, “I sleep here too.”
+Without thinking, he answers, “I sleep here too.”

 “Oh my God, you guys are sleeping together?”

 “It’s okay for girls.”